Art-Fakt/SmuggThat/README.md

 - **Proxy Support**: The `-p` option allows you to route all requests through an HTTP proxy (host:port).

-- **Request Methods Customization**: The tool has the possibility to send requests in GET/POST/PUT and OPTIONS methods.

 - **Verbose Output**: Provides detailed output about the attack attempts, including HTTP responses, headers, and any signs of vulnerability detected.

 - **Log and Report Generation**: Automatically generates a detailed log of each scanning session, which can be used for further analysis or reporting purposes.